Scroll down to upload your document immediately!

 The government requires anyone who stays longer than four months to register at the address of living.
 When you move out to another address, you should register yourself at that given address.
 If you are not (de)registered properly, you are violating Dutch law based on at least one of the following articles (or maybe even all three if you did not register at all);

-Artikel 2.38 eerste, tweede en vierde lid Wet BRP - Het niet doen van aangifte van inschrijving uit het buitenland (Failure to declare registration from abroad) €325,00
+Artikel 2.38 eerste, tweede en vierde lid Wet BRP - Het niet doen van aangifte van inschrijving uit het buitenland (Failure to declare registration from abroad) €325,00 (2024)

-Artikel 2.39 eerste lid Wet BRP - Het niet doen van aangifte van een nieuwe verblijfplaats binnen Nederland (Failure to report a new residence within the Netherlands) €325,00
+Artikel 2.39 eerste lid Wet BRP - Het niet doen van aangifte van een nieuwe verblijfplaats binnen Nederland (Failure to report a new residence within the Netherlands) €325,00 (2024)

-Artikel 2.47 Wet BRP - Het niet verstrekken van inlichtingen over een mogelijke adreswijziging (Failure to provide information about a possible change of address) €200,00
+Artikel 2.47 Wet BRP - Het niet verstrekken van inlichtingen over een mogelijke adreswijziging (Failure to provide information about a possible change of address) €200,00 (2024)

 The above can result in a fine of at least €850,00 by the government only.
-This is just a small sum 7compared to what a landlord may face, which can be tens of thousands of euros and may be charged to you as well.
+This is just a small sum compared to what a landlord may face, which can be tens of thousands of euros and may be charged to you as well.

 What is a valid proof of deregistration?*